Jim Moir: Advertising

-Reeves has appeared in television advertisements, both with Mortimer and alone.
+Moir has appeared in television advertisements, both with Mortimer and alone.
 He has done solo advertising work for a variety of products including Guinness, MFI, Müller Light, First Direct, Mars Bar, Fanta, Heinz Tomato Ketchup, Domestos bleach, Maryland Cookies, 888 Ladies and East Coast Trains.
-Reeves also advertised Jools Holland's 2006 album Moving Out to the Country.
+Moir also advertised Jools Holland's 2006 album Moving Out to the Country.
 With Mortimer, he advertised Cadburys Boost and Churchill Insurance.
-Mortimer voiced the nodding bulldog, Churchill, and in early adverts, Reeves’ voice would ask questions about car insurance, to which Churchill replied with his catchphrase, “Oh, yes!”
-However, in 2005 Reeves was dropped from the adverts after being arrested on charges of drunk-driving.
+Mortimer voiced the nodding bulldog, Churchill, and in early adverts, Moir's voice would ask questions about car insurance, to which Churchill replied with his catchphrase, "Oh, yes!"
+However, in 2005 Moir was dropped from the adverts after being arrested on charges of drunk-driving.

 Music

 As part of early Big Night Out performances, Reeves would sometimes hand out promotional materials to the audience.
 On one occasion he handed out a 7" flexi disc of original song "The Howlin' Wind".
-Having surplus copies of the discs, Reeves passed them on to Darlington-based band Dan, who then included a copy of the disc with their album Kicking Ass at T.J.'s.
+Having surplus copies of the discs, Moir passed them on to Darlington-based band Dan, who then included a copy of the disc with their album Kicking Ass at T.J.'s.

 Album

-I Will Cure You was Reeves' only album.
-It was released in 1991 by Island Records and peaked at No. 16 in the UK Albums Chart.
-It featured the Number One single "Dizzy" which was a collaboration with The Wonder Stuff.
-It included a mixture of covers and original songs in a variety of musical styles, many of which were originally introduced in Big Night Out.
-Along with "Dizzy", two other singles were released from the album, a cover of the Matt Monro song "Born Free" and a dance reworking of Christian hymn "Abide With Me" which reached No. 6 and No. 47 in the UK Singles Chart, respectively.
+I Will Cure You is Moir's only album, recorded under the name Vic Reeves.
+It was released in 1991 by Island Records and peaked at No. 16 on the UK Albums Chart.
+It features the number one single "Dizzy" which was a collaboration with the Wonder Stuff.
+It includes a mixture of covers and original songs in a variety of musical styles, many of which were originally introduced in Big Night Out.
+Along with "Dizzy", two other singles were released from the album, a cover of the Matt Monro song "Born Free" and a dance reworking of the Christian hymn "Abide with Me" which reached No. 6 and No. 47 on the UK Singles Chart, respectively.

 Singles

-In 1995, Reeves and Mortimer released a cover of The Monkees song "I'm a Believer" with British band EMF which reached No. 3 in the UK Singles Chart.
-Reeves had a history with the track, having both sung it at the beginning of early Big Night Out performances in London, and opened the Channel 4 series with it.
-In the music video, which was directed by Reeves, the duo dress as Mike Nesmith and Davy Jones of The Monkees.
-On the CD release of the single, a studio version of "At This Stage I Couldn't Say" was included, a track originally sung by characters Mulligan and O'Hare in The Smell of Reeves and Mortimer.
-On the 7" release, the bonus track was "At Least We've Got Our Guitars", which was the opening song for the last episode of The Smell of Reeves and Mortimer.
+In 1995, Reeves and Mortimer released a cover of the Monkees song "I'm a Believer" with British band EMF which reached No. 3 on the UK Singles Chart.
+Moir had a history with the track, having both sung it at the beginning of early Big Night Out performances in London, and opened the Channel 4 series with it.
+In the music video, which was directed by Moir, the duo dress as Mike Nesmith and Davy Jones of the Monkees.
+On the CD release of the single, a studio version of "At This Stage I Couldn't Say" is included, a track originally sung by characters Mulligan and O'Hare in The Smell of Reeves and Mortimer.
+On the 7" release, the bonus track is "At Least We've Got Our Guitars", which was the opening song for the last episode of The Smell of Reeves and Mortimer.

-In April 2007, the theme to British stop-motion animation Shaun the Sheep, sung by Reeves, was released as a single.
-The song reached No. 20 in the UK Singles Chart.
+In April 2007, the theme to British stop-motion animation Shaun the Sheep, sung by Moir, was released as a single.
+The song reached No. 20 on the UK Singles Chart.